REG 05.50.05 - Review of Vice Chancellor and Dean of Academic and Student Affairs, Dean of Graduate School, and Vice Provosts

 3.3 Survey results will be anonymous; it will not be possible to identify any given individual from survey records or reports that can or will be shared with others.

 3.4 Participation in the survey is voluntary.

-3.5 UPA will make paper copy surveys available on request.
-All completed paper copy surveys shall be returned unsigned to UPA using a system that verifies the validity of the evaluator but maintains anonymity.
-UPA will add all responses from paper surveys into the electronic data base from the online survey, and then destroy the paper surveys.
+3.5 OIRP will make paper copy surveys available on request.
+All completed paper copy surveys shall be returned unsigned to OIRP using a system that verifies the validity of the evaluator but maintains anonymity.
+OIRP will add all responses from paper surveys into the electronic data base from the online survey, and then destroy the paper surveys.

 4. UNIT OVERVIEW PRESENTATION AND SESSIONS WITH SPECIFIED GROUPS

 4.1 The Provost shall request the administrator under review to prepare a brief overview of unit goals and accomplishments during the period under review.
 The overview will be presented at an initial session scheduled by the Provost, which is open to all members of the university community.